hamler-lang/hamler/docs/guide/05_HigherOrderFunctionsAndRecursions.md

-## Recursions on more complicated datatypes
+## 5. 2 Recursions on more complicated datatypes

-Defination of datatype list is recursive, when define a function for such datatypes it comes naturally to define it recursively.
+Defination of datatype list is recursive.
+So,when we define a function for such datatypes, it comes naturally to define the function recursively.

 ```haskell
 length :: forall a . [a] -> Integer